Soham-Wadekar/the-infinity-journal/system-building/kiwi-ng.md

 ## Installation

 I tried multiple ways to install KIWI NG on my Ubuntu machine, but faced a lot of issues.
-KIWI NG is available in the package manager of OpenSUSE.
-So, I decided to create a container running OpenSUSE inside, with Docker.
+KIWI NG is available in the package manager of openSUSE.
+So, I decided to create a container running openSUSE inside, with Docker.
 The installation is with respect to it:

 **Step 1:** Copy the following Dockerfile.
 (It is custom made to install KIWI NG).
-Essentially, it uses OpenSUSE as a base image, installs the packages required to test KIWI NG, and clones the KIWI NG Git repository inside it.
+Essentially, it uses openSUSE as a base image, installs the packages required to test KIWI NG, and clones the KIWI NG Git repository inside it.
 The shell starts by default, once the container runs.

 ```Dockerfile
 FROM opensuse/leap:15.5